vaibhavkmathur/vaibhav.github.io/README.md

 *High Performance Computing Data Analyst - Amazon Portfolio*

-- Deployed machine learning models like LSTM, GRU & Prophet using Purdue's Bell Cluster to predict future sales for the CPG client on Amazon.com
+- Deployed machine learning models (incl.
+LSTM, GRU & Prophet) on Purdue’s High Performance Bell Cluster to improve prediction accuracy by 100% for the CPG client on Amazon.com
-- Use optimization techniques to maximize profitability for consumer bundles on Amazon.com
+- Developed profit optimization model using Gurobi library, also created a Tableau dashboard to showcase recommendations